2 ZERO HUNGER

 • Collaboration with Hokkaido University CO-OP

 Hokkaido University had a formal outsourcing agreement with the CO-OP to strengthen welfare services for both staff and students.
-Through this partnership, the CO-OP offered low-cost, high-quality meals, food products, and services, including cafeteria operations and food purchasing support, directly addressing staff hunger and food insecurity.
+Through this partnership, the CO-OP offered reasonably priced, high-quality meals, food products, and services, including cafeteria operations and food purchasing support, supporting reliable access to food for staff.

 • Comprehensive Campus Food Network